Tree Planting on the TU Dublin Tallaght Campus

 Published: Thursday 19 March 2026 - 16:54

-We’re delighted to share that 35 native trees have just been purchased as part of the Reconnect the Disconnected project funded under the Green-Campus Open Call and led by Lucia Walsh, Sustainability Education and Innovation Lead.
+We’re delighted to share that 35 native trees have been planted last week on the Tallaght Campus.
+The trees have been purchased as part of the Reconnect the Disconnected project funded under the Green-Campus Open Call and led by Lucia Walsh, Sustainability Education and Innovation Lead.

 This planting initiative is being led by School Of Mechanical Engineering lecturer Gerard Ryder, and Linda Bennet, Senior Library Assistant, who are coordinating the work and ensuring the trees are planted safely and effectively during the current warm spell.